s0/tools-snap-service/README.md

 - `user` — (optional) HTTP Basic Authentication username.
 - `pass` — (optional) HTTP Basic Authentication password.
 - `cookies` — (optional) a String representing browser cookies.
 Just send the contents of `document.cookie` and it should work.
-- `headerTitle` — (optional) Specify a Header Title for each page of the PDF.
-ASCII characters allowed, and input will be HTML-encoded.
-- `headerSubtitle` — (optional) Specify a Header Subtitle for each page of the PDF.
-ASCII characters allowed, and input will be HTML-encoded.
-- `headerDescription` — (optional) Specify a Header Description for each page of the PDF.
-ASCII characters allowed, and input will be HTML-encoded.
-- `footerText` — (optional) Specify custom Footer text for each page of the PDF.
-ASCII characters allowed, and input will be HTML-encoded.
-- `locale` — (optional) Localizes the dynamically generated PDF footer strings (pagination and creation date).
-See [Localization](#localization) for locale options and defaults.

 We do our best to validate your input.
 When found to be invalid, we return **HTTP 422 Unprocessable Entity** and the response body will be a JSON object containing all failed validations.